 I invite you to consider the possibility that Joseph Smith, in his revelation from the Lord, was referring to a second period of intense conflict beginning at the SAME PLACE as the one which precipitated the Civil War because if that is true, not only did he never name slavery as the reason for the war of his generation, but the verse following should interest us greatly:

-Just to be clear - I don't think the slaves are the ones marshaled and disciplined for war in this verse - I think it's the masters.
-This is a great place to mention the militarization of our police, I think, and so many other applications.
+Average citizens of America and the world, as it is now, are the slaves in question, I think.
+And just to be clear - I don't believe the slaves are the ones marshaled and disciplined for war in this verse - I think it's the masters.
+This is a great place to mention the militarization of our police and so many other applications.
 This is something that all the well-meaning individuals attempting to interpret these passages for us could never have foreseen unless they had the same gift as the Prophet Joseph.
 We are entering into an era of slavery unprecedented in the history of this nation.
 How long will it last?
 I don't know, but the revelation contained in D&C 87 is both exciting and comforting because South Carolina could mark the beginning of an end.
 To a woman 9 1/2 months pregnant, the beginning of labor is a terrifying relief.

 What say ye?